 Passing by a Sphinx leads down to a swimming pool, which Norman Lindsay built himself.

-I wondered whether a vision from Sirens where the three beauties enjoyed themselves in a pool of water complete with water lilies would greet me when I explored the property.
+I wondered whether a vision from Sirens where the three beauties enjoyed themselves in a rock pool of water complete with water lilies would enter my vision as I explored the property.

-One thing that disappointed me big time was learning that the movie’s memorable water scenes were not filmed at the property.
+One thing that disappointed me big time was learning that the movie’s memorable water bathing scenes wasn’t filmed at the property.

-Instead, they were filmed in Glenbrook, at another location in the Blue Mountains.
+Instead, the scenes were filmed somewhere in Glenbrook, in another Blue Mountains location.

-I didn’t go down to the old pool mainly because it was cordoned off at the time.
+I didn’t end up going down to the old pool mainly because it was cordoned off then.